checkeverything.ch

 3. Document: keep records of wage payments in an auditable form

-4. Present: show evidence on request from the cantonal labor inspectorate
+4. Present: show evidence on request from the cantonal labour inspectorate

 Observed Economic Effects